 So how is it that obesity can increase chances of disease and early death, yet being in good shape can remove this risk?
 Is there such a thing as being healthy obese?
 When it comes to risk for conditions like diabetes and heart disease, it may be the case.

-As a result of these findings, researchers have tried to further define the different group combinations of being obese and fit, and have created the term metabolically healthy obese (MHO).
+As a result, scientists have created the term metabolically healthy obese (MHO).
 These people may be obese but do not have risk factors for heart disease like high cholesterol, high blood sugar and high blood pressure.
 It’s likely that being active and in good shape has worked to reduce, or eliminate, these risk factors in these people.

-Conversely, it’s also possible to be lean but at high risk for disease.
+On the other hand, it’s also possible to be lean but at high risk for disease.
 These people are referred to by terms such as thin on the outside but fat on in the inside (TOFI) and metabolically obese but normal weight (MONW).
-These people tend to have a number of risk factors for diabetes and heart disease, and are in poor shape and have more fat around their waist and organ.
+These people tend to have a number of risk factors for diabetes and heart disease, and are in poor shape.
+They also have more fat around their waist.
 Together, this puts them at greater risk for heart disease and early death.

-The bottom line is that both obesity and being physically inactive (or out of shape) increases risk for a number of diseases and early death.
-However, the lean person who doesn’t exercise may not be in such good shape after all.
+Both obesity and being physically inactive (or out of shape) increases your chances for a number of diseases and early death.
+However, the person who is lean but doesn’t exercise regularly may not be in such good shape after all.

 Therefore, being active and in shape at any size is good for you.
-And given the challenge of weight loss, focusing on regular activity is a sure way to improve your health.
-While worrying about weight or body size may not be ideal unless your physician considers it to be a problem.
+And given the challenge of weight loss, focusing on regular activity is a sure way to improve your health make you feel good.

 If you like this post, don’t forget to subscribe to my blog by clicking the FOLLOW button at the top of the right panel.